 Sub Plan Ideas that Will Make Your Life Easier

-Assign students a “Choice Board”- Having an ongoing for students to complete when they finish work early or when they are absent is another way to have students complete something at home while they are out.
-If they are out for an extended period of time, you can have them choose 3 or more items on the choice board to complete either while they are gone or when they return. choice board This blog post discusses choice boards more in-depth.
+2- Assign students a “Choice Board”- Having an ongoing choice board for students to complete when they finish work early or when they are absent is another way to have students complete something at home while they are out.
+If they are out for an extended period of time, you can have them choose 3 or more items on the choice board to complete either while they are gone or when they return.
+This blog post discusses choice boards more in-depth.

-Research a Dish or Chef– Doing research on a dish, cooking method or is another alternative assignment that you can assign a student that has been absent.
-They can choose perhaps a chef famous chef, answer questions about them and create a slideshow.
+3- Research a Dish or Chef– Doing research on a dish, cooking method or chef is another alternative assignment that you can assign a student who has been absent.
+They can choose perhaps a famous chef, answer questions about them, and create a slideshow.
 You can take it a step further and have them present the slideshow to the class, bonus…lesson filler!